saidigroup/20-DNPs-Tm/README.md

 # 20-DNPs-Tm
-Herein are the train and and relavant scripts for generation of atomistic potentials and resuting deepMD-kit potentials.
+Herein are the train and relevant scripts for generating atomistic potentials and the resulting DeepMD-kit trained potentials (DNPs).